iviviano/Algorithms/Grading/HW2.md

 TOTAL:              93/100
 ```

 Nice job overall, especially with tests.
-For future, use the default Dr Racket indentation and follow this format for your tests:
+For future, use the default Dr Racket indentation and follow this format for your non-predicate tests:
 ```
 (test-equal? "label"
               test